tjhayasaka/banana-cluster/README.md

   - Debian GNU Linux 6.0 (squeeze) at the base, both for master and compute nodes

-  - Nvidia GPU with CUDA 4.1
+  - Nvidia GPUs (GeForce GTX 580 and Tesla C2070) with CUDA 4.1

-  - QLogic QME7342 InfiniBand adapters with OFED 1.5.4.1 (not yet working with switches, direct connections only now)
+  - QLogic QME7342 InfiniBand adapters with OFED 1.5.4.1

   - slurm as a job scheduler / resource manager